 If your product or process has been authorised by the European Commission and the necessary legislation is in place and applies by the end of the transition period, that authorisation will remain valid in the UK.

 You will need to use our authorisation procedure to:

 - renew an existing authorisation

-We are finalising procedures for the applications submitted to the EU before exit for which assessment process has not been completed.
+We are finalising procedures for the applications submitted to the EU before the end of the transition period for which the assessment process has not been completed.
 We will provide guidance in due course.